-STUDENT RIGHTS AND RESPONSIBILITIES Students have the right to: Students have the responsibility to: 1.
-To attend school in the district of residency or in accordance with one of the legally recognized exceptions, and receive a free and appropriate public education from age 7 to 21, as provided by law These ages are based on Missouri compulsory attendance laws as set forth in 167.031 All enrolled students will attend school daily, regularly, and on time, perform assignments, strive to do the highest quality work possible, and be prepared to learn 2.
-To expect that school will be a safe, orderly, and purposeful place for all students to obtain an education and to be treated equitably To be aware of all rules and expectations regulating student's behavior and conduct themselves following these guidelines To be considered as an individual and treated courteously, equitably, and civilly by other students and school staff To consider everyone in the school community and to treat others in the manner that one would want to be treated
+Students have the right to: Students have the responsibility to: To attend school in the district of residency or in accordance with one of the legally recognized exceptions, and receive a free and appropriate public education from age 7 to 21, as provide by law These ages are based on Missouri compulsory attendance laws as set forth in 167.031 All enrolled students will attend school daily regularly, and on time, perform assignments strive to do the highest quality work possible, and be prepared to learn To expect that school will be a safe, orderly, and purposeful place for all students to obtain an education and to be treated equitably To be aware of all rules and expectations regulating student's behavior and conduct themselves following these guidelines To be considered as an individual and treated courteously, equitably, and civilly by other students and school staff 3.
+To consider everyone in the school community and to treat others in the manner that one would want to be treated 4.
 To express one's opinions verbally or in writing To express opinions and ideas civilly so as not to offend, slander, or restrict the right and privileges of others 5.
-To dress in such a way as to express one's personality and follow the dress code/uniform code 5.
-To dress appropriately following the dress code/uniform code so as not to endanger physical health, safety, limit participation in school activities To be afforded equal and appropriate educational opportunities To be aware of available educational programs to use and develop one's capabilities to their maximum 7.
-To take part in all school activities on an equal basis regardless of actual or perceived race, ethnicity, color, ancestry, national origin, religion, immigration status, sex, gender, gender identity, gender expression, sexual orientation, family/parental status, marital status, age, physical or mental disability, poverty socio-economic status, and language 7.
-To work to the best of one's ability in all academic and extracurricular activities, as well as being cooperative and supportive of others 8.
+To dress in such a way as to express one's personality and follow the dress code/uniform code To dress appropriately following the dress code/uniform code so as not to endanger physical health, safety, limit participation in school activities 6.
+To be afforded equal and appropriate educational opportunities To be aware of available educational programs to use and develop one's capabilities to their maximum 7.
+To take part in all school activities on an equal basis regardless of actual or perceived race, ethnicity, color ancestry, national origin, religion, immigration status, sex, gender, gender identity, gender expression, sexual orientation, family/parental status, marital status, age, physical or mental disability, poverty socio-economic status, and language To work to the best of one's ability in all academic and extracurricular activities, as well as being cooperative and supportive of others 8.
 To have access to relevant and objective information concerning drug and alcohol abuse, as well as access to individuals or agencies capable of providing direct assistance to students with serious personal problems 8.
 To be aware of the information and services and to seek help in dealing with personal problems when appropriate 9.
-To be protected from intimidation, harassment, or discrimination based on actual or perceived race, ethnicity, color, ancestry, national origin, religion, immigration status, sex, gender, gender identity, gender expression, sexual orientation, family/parental status, marital status, age, physical or mental disability, poverty socio-economic status, and 9.
+To be protected from intimidation, harassment, or discrimination based on actual or perceived race, ethnicity, color, ancestry, national origin, religion, immigration status, sex, gender, gender identity, gender expression, sexual orientation, family/parental status, marital status, age, physical or mental disability, poverty socio-economic status, and language by employees or students on school property or at a 9.
 To be considerate of one another and treat others equitably following the Student Expectation Code.
 To conduct themselves in a manner that fosters an environment free from intimidation, harassment, or discrimination.
-To report and encourage others, to report any incidents of intimidation, harassment or discrimination language by employees or students on school property or at a school-sponsored event, function or activity
+To report and encourage others, to report any incidents of intimidation, harassment or discrimination